muratkeremozcan/pizza-api/README.md

     });
 ```

 We can use the helper functions from now onwards.
-We are getting all the data from the network, and can even do deeper assertions with `cy-spok`.
+While verifying the data we can can even do deeper assertions with `cy-spok`.

 ```js
 // cypress/integration/feature-flags/ff-sanity.spec.js